karkori/docker-ansible-automation/README.md

 ansible-playbook -i hosts playbook.yaml
 ```
 With this command we are able to:
--  Pull the code from your GitLab code (with Ansible!)
+-  Pull the code from your GitLab code
 -  Build the Docker image
 -  Push the image